-Each campus has unique course offerings, including soccer, baseball, flag football, and basketball.
+Each campus has unique course offerings, including soccer, track and field, and basketball.

 Childhood obesity rates in the United States have nearly tripled.
 The percentage of children ages 6-11 who are obese increased from 7 percent in 1980 to 18 percent in 2010; among children ages 12 to 19, that figure grew from 5 percent to 18 percent.
 One study found that among 17 developed nations, the U.S. had the highest rates of childhood obesity among those ages 5-19.

 Therefore, Scholarship Prep teachers will incorporate health instruction into core content areas during the regular school day.
 Beginning in transitional kindergarten, topics such as physiology, nutrition, diet, and healthy choices will be introduced and built upon at each grade level.
 All students will learn about physiology and practice maintaining proper health by developing responsible lifelong habits in and out of the classroom.
 Students will also understand the connection between nutrition, health, and success in athletic endeavors.

 Centers for Disease Control

 National Academy of Sciences, 2013

 Physical activity is associated with improved academic achievement, including grades and standardized test scores.
 Further, such activity can affect cognitive skills, attitudes and academic behavior, including enhanced concentration, attention, and improved classroom behavior.